Lorentz Fisker: American War of Independence

-Fisker was present at the capture by the French of the British island of Grenada and the naval battles that followed.
-In the ship-of-the-line Le Dauphin Royal under Guichon’s command he had three encounters with the British admiral Rodney, and later at the investment of Yorktown where General Cornwallis surrendered with 6000 men.
-Amongst several other fights, where he took part in the capture of two British corvettes, he also survived the battle on 12 April 1782 near Dominique where Rodney defeated Grasse.
+Fisker was present at the French capture of the British colony of Grenada and the naval battles that followed.
+In the ship of the line Le Dauphin Royal under Guichon’s command he had three encounters with the Royal Navy under Admiral George Rodney, and later at the investment of Yorktown where General Charles Cornwallis surrendered with 6,000 men.
+Amongst several other fights, where he took part in the capture of two British corvettes, he also participated in the Battle of the Saintes near Dominique where Rodney defeated Grasse.
 Awarded the French Order “pour le merite militaire” Fisker’s contributions were acknowledged by the French foreign office.
 He was recalled after peace was declared in 1783.